-Planning to travel internationally on a one-way ticket?
+Planning to travel internationally on a one-way flight?
 You might have a problem.
 Some airlines and countries require proof of onward travel.
 Here’s how you can get it.

-I remember the first time it happened to me.
-I was checking in at Boston’s Logan Airport for an international flight to Bangkok, Thailand.
+I remember the first time this happened to me.
+I was checking in at Boston’s Logan Airport for an international one-way flight to Bangkok,

-Excited to visit Southeast Asia for the first time, and planning to spend a few months living in Chiang Mai as a digital nomad.
-I was flying one-way because, you know, I wasn’t sure how long I’d stay.
+Excited to visit Southeast Asia for the first time, I was planning to spend a few months living in Chiang Mai and backpacking around Asia as a digital nomad.

-One month?
-Three?
+One month or three?
 Would I even go back to the United States?
-Maybe I’ll travel to a different country after Thailand… overland.
+Maybe I’ll travel to another country overland.
 I simply hadn’t planned that far ahead yet.

-However due to my American privilege, and my inexperience with international travel, it never once crossed my mind that this would be a problem.
+However due to my American privilege and inexperience with international travel, it never crossed my mind that this would be a problem.

 Basically, some countries want to make sure you aren’t attempting to move there on a tourist visa and never leave.
 It happens all the time here in the United States, and other countries too.